Hypnotherapy for Anxiety, PTSD, and Chronic Pain

 Meta-analysis and pooled findings

-• Type of control (active control vs. waitlist).
+Type of control (active control vs. waitlist).

-• Condition (procedural anxiety shows larger immediate effects than chronic generalized anxiety).
+Condition (procedural anxiety shows larger immediate effects than chronic generalized anxiety).

-• Treatment dose and therapist expertise.
+Treatment dose and therapist expertise.

-For example, reviews that pool procedural and clinical anxiety studies highlight robust short‑term reductions in anxiety during medical procedures.
+For example, some reviews combine studies on procedural anxiety and clinical anxiety.
+These reviews show a strong drop in anxiety in the short term during medical procedures.
 For chronic anxiety disorders, findings are promising but less consistent; effect sizes are often modest and heterogeneity is high.
+Quality, consistency, and limitations of the evidence

-• Heterogeneity: Variation in protocols (session number, suggestions, adjunctive therapies) complicates meta-analytic synthesis.
+Heterogeneity: Variation in protocols (session number, suggestions, adjunctive therapies) complicates meta-analytic synthesis.

-• Follow-up: Long-term data are limited; many studies report only short- to medium-term outcomes.
+Follow-up: Long-term data are limited; many studies report only short- to medium-term outcomes.

-• Generalizability: Studies often recruit motivated participants in specialty clinics, which may not reflect primary care populations.
+Generalizability: Studies often recruit motivated participants in specialty clinics, which may not reflect primary care populations.

 Hypnotherapy for PTSD: Research Summary and Critical Appraisal